lambda-feedback/shimmy/README.md

    --log-level value   set the log level.
 Options: debug, info, warn, error, panic, fatal. [$LOG_LEVEL] --version           print the version

+   auth

+   --auth-key value, -k value  the authentication key to use for incoming requests. [$AUTH_KEY]

    function

    --arg value, -a value [ --arg value, -a value ]  additional arguments for to the worker process. [$FUNCTION_ARGS]